Former officer Derek Chauvin faces sentencing Friday afternoon

 Jurors convicted Chauvin, 45, on April 20 of second-degree unintentional murder, third-degree murder and second-degree manslaughter.

-Chauvin will be sentenced in Hennepin County District Court on the second-degree murder count.
+Chauvin will be sentenced on the second-degree murder count.
 The offense carries a statutory maximum term of 40 years in prison, but state sentencing guidelines call for between about 10 ½ and 15 years in prison for someone like Chauvin who has no criminal history.
 The presumptive term for the offense is 12 ½ years.

 Many local attorneys have said they believe Chauvin will receive between 20 and 25 years in prison.